EDM115/workspace-hash/README.md

 ## :rocket: Benchmarks
 These benchmarks have been realised on Standard GitHub-hosted runner that you can get by running any Action.
-The specs as I'm wroting this are an AMD EPYC 7763 64-Core (4) @ 3.24 GHz CPU, 15.62 GiB of RAM and 72G of SSD storage.
+The specs as I'm wroting this are an AMD EPYC 7763 64-Core (4) @ 3.24 GHz CPU, 15.62 GiB of RAM and 71.61 GiB of SSD storage.
 They have been reproduced 10 times with a cold disk cache thanks to [hyperfine](https://github.com/sharkdp/hyperfine).
 Warm cache usage is usually 2/3 times faster than cold cache, so these results are more representative of a first run in CI or on a fresh boot.
+The script run speed doesn't really change, the only performance overhead on a cold cache is the time it takes to run Node.js (and reading files from the disk).
 > [!NOTE]
 > Here are the details of each demo monorepo used for the benchmarks :
 > - **Small monorepo** : 5 workspaces of 100 files each, files composed of 1 line of text